Branch meetings are held at 7.45pm on the first Tuesday in the month at the Rachel Fowler Centre, Market Place, Melksham SN12 6EX.

 and our work now is dependent on the kind permission of

-Branch covers that part of the Canal from Semington
+Branch covers that part of the canal line from Semington

 have Branch Meetings once a month and Work parties